GoogleCloudPlatform/ai-on-gke/benchmarks/accelerator-based-ai-benchmark.md

-# AI on GKE GPU Benchmarking
+# AI on GKE Accelerator-Based Benchmarking

-This framework enables you to run automated benchmarks on GKE for AI workloads via Terraform automation.
+This framework enables you to run automated benchmarks on Google Kubernetes Engine (GKE) for AI workloads using Terraform.
+The benchmark utilizes an accelerator-based cluster with GPU or TPU nodes, depending on your Terraform configuration.

-You can find the current set of supported cluster deployments under `infra/gpu-cluster` and the supported inference servers under `inference-server/`.
+You can find the current set of supported cluster deployments under `infra/accelerator-cluster` and the supported inference servers under `inference-server/`.

 Note that you can run any stage separate from another.
 For example, you can deploy your own inference server